udoprog/unicycle/README.md

 polled per _polling cycle_.
 This is done by tracking polling interest in two separate sets.
 Once we are polled, we swap out the active set then take the swapped out set and use as a basis for what to poll in order while limiting ourselves to only poll _once_ per child task.
-Additional wakeups are only registered in the swapped in set which will be polled the next cycle.
+Additional interest in waking up is only registered in the swapped in set which will be polled the next cycle.

 This way we hope to achieve a higher degree of fairness, never favoring the behavior of one particular task.